 Who runs this site and how do I contact them?

-Eileen Levinson in Founder & Executive Director of Haggadot.com.
-She leads a small team of freelancers, including a couple designers, a couple writers, and some web developers.
+Eileen Levinson is the Founder & Executive Director of Haggadot.com.
+She leads a small team of freelancers, including designers, writers, and web developers.
 Write her & the rest of the team at email@example.com

 Write us at [email protected]